ryo-itagaki/LSTM/README.md

 # LSTM
 "LSTMmodel_with_ChatGPT(not_perfect).ipynb" is not perfect.
-Could you tell me  How to fix this code properly?
+Could you tell me  how to fix this code properly?